ninalaza2703/personality-predictor/README.md

 ## Data

-If the Reddit dataset is not included in the repository, you can:
+The Reddit dataset is not included in the repository, you can:

 - run the scraping pipeline
-- request the dataset from the project author
+- request the dataset from me